Adriatic (ship, 1861): American Civil War

 The next day, Captain Wood captured the bark Suliote, of Belfast, Maine.
-He transferred the passengers from the pilot boat William Bell, No. 24 and Adriatic to the Suliote.
-James Callahan was ordered to pilot the Suliote into Sandy Hook, New York.
+He transferred the passengers from the pilot boat William Bell, No. 24 and Adriatic to Suliote.
+James Callahan was ordered to pilot Suliote into Sandy Hook, New York.

+In 2016, a team led by captain John Noonan, of the dive vessel Storm Petrel, first located and dived the wreck.
+The wreckage lies in 220 ft of water 30 mi off the eastern edge of Long Island, New York.
+Adriatic was positively identified in 2019.
+The team of divers was able to establish conclusive proof after connecting artifacts recovered with visits to the National Archives.

 Alabama Claims

-On February 23, 1883, William D. Morgan, executor for Elisha E. Morgan, part-owner of the Adriatic, successfully petitioned the United States District Court for the Southern District of New York via the Alabama Claims award, for compensation of the loss of Adriatic during the Civil War.
+On February 23, 1883, William D. Morgan, executor for Elisha E. Morgan, part-owner of Adriatic, successfully petitioned the United States District Court for the Southern District of New York via the Alabama Claims award, for compensation for the loss of Adriatic.
 The case was called William D. Morgan v.
 The United States (No. 1058).
 The total claim was for $109,615.95.

 On February 10, 1883, James Callahan was deposed for the Alabama Claims award.
-In his deposition Callahan said that he was captain of the William Bell.
+In his deposition, Callahan said that he was captain of William Bell.
 The court then asked him to recount the capture of Adriatic by the CSS Tallahassee.